kirillgix/gixecurity/README.md

 list of all malware scanned by gixecurity:

-KeyloggerBehavior: Detects suspicious behavior patterns indicative of keylogger activity on the system.
+**KeyloggerBehavior**: Detects suspicious behavior patterns indicative of keylogger activity on the system.

 WebShellPattern: Identifies patterns associated with web shells, which are malicious web scripts used for unauthorized remote control.